-Air carriers must be U.S. citizens in order to engage in domestic air service (cabotage) and to provide international air service as U.S. air carriers.
-Foreign Civil Aircraft, as defined by U.S. law, require authority from the Department of Transportation (DOT) in order to operate in the United States.
-Non-U.S. citizens also require authority to engage in indirect air transportation activities such as air freight forwarding and passenger charter activities.
-The grant of such authority is determined by the DOT, which takes into consideration, among other things, the reciprocity granted to U.S. investors by the foreign investor's home country.
+Air carriers must be U.S. citizens in order to engage in domestic air service (cabotage) and to provide international air service as U.S. air carriers.31 Foreign Civil Aircraft, as defined by U.S. law, require authority from the Department of Transportation (DOT) in order to operate in the United States.32 Non-U.S. citizens also require authority to engage in indirect air transportation activities such as air freight forwarding and passenger charter activities.33 The grant of such authority is determined by the DOT, which takes into consideration, among other things, the reciprocity granted to U.S. investors by the foreign investor's home country.
 Under the Aviation Programs statutes, 49 U.S.C.
-Subtitle VII, a U.S. citizen is defined as an individual who is a U.S. citizen; a partnership in which each member is a U.S. citizen; or a U.S. corporation where at least two thirds of the board of directors are U.S. citizens, the president and other managing officers are U.S. citizens, and at least 75 percent of voting interests are owned or controlled by U.S. citizens.
+Subtitle VII, a U.S. citizen is defined as an individual who is a U.S. citizen; a partnership in which each member is a U.S. citizens, the president and other managing officers are U.S. citizens, and at least 75 percent of voting interests are owned or controlled by U.S. citizens.
 A foreign company may therefore own up to a 25 percent voting interest in a U.S. air carrier or a company engaged in indirect air transportation activities without a DOT grant of authority.